Akuli/jou/doc/tutorial.md

-# Jou tutorial for Python programmers
+# Jou Tutorial

-On surface level, Jou looks a lot like Python, but **it doesn't behave like Python**, so you will probably be disappointed if you expect all of your existing Python knowledge to work as is.
+On surface level, Jou looks a lot like Python, but **it doesn't behave like Python**, so you will probably be disappointed if you know Python well and you expect all of your knowledge to work as is.
 The main differences are:
 - Jou is compiled into native binaries, not interpreted.
 - Jou uses C's standard library.
 - Jou integer types are fixed-size and can wrap around.
 - All data in a computer consists of bytes.
 High-level languages hide this fact, Jou exposes it.
-- Jou doesn't hide various other details about how your computer works.
+- Jou doesn't hide various other details about how computers work.
 - Jou has Undefined Behavior.
 - Jou uses manual memory management, not garbage-collection.